Team-Rudra-Robocon/Documentation/src/ROS2_Humble/chapter_10.md

 oop is standers usually used in a file or a project , it is much more complex but it gives us.

+### ROS2 client for cpp

+the issue with creating a client with oop is that , while calling the callback function inside the constructor the "future.get()" function will stop the execition and the the node will not spin therfore we need to call the callbackservicce function on a new thread , for that you need to create new thread and use that for calling that function thereby letting the program execute

 ## How to debug Services using CLI / Terminal
 ```